viorelyo/antiamigo/README.md

 ## TODO in Depth

+- [ ] Split CurrentPlayers in currentPlayers and waitingmode socket io event
-- [ ] Stop filling players when limit == 4 achieved.
+- [x] Stop filling players when limit == 4 achieved.
-- [ ] Solve crashes that appear sometimes when someone is leaving lobby
+- [x] Solve crashes that appear sometimes when someone is leaving lobby
 - [x] Handle already Started Game - don't allow other players to connect
 - [ ] Do not destroy "dissapear" sprite each time (just on endgame)
 - [ ] Handle Death ?
 (Do not detroy player, just kill)